Last Updated on 01/02/23 by Rose Palmer

 Cabins at Cave-In-Rock State Park are fully equipped with a kitchen and a private deck with wonderful views looking out over the Ohio River.

-Built around 1830, the Historic Rose Hotel Bed and Breakfast in Elizabethtown is the oldest hotel in Illinois and is another option for lodging in Southern Illinois.
+Built around 1830, the Historic River Rose Inn Bed and Breakfast in Elizabethtown is the oldest hotel in Illinois and is another option for lodging in Southern Illinois.
 The hotel sits on a bluff looking out over the Ohio River and its large veranda takes full advantage of the views.
-Each of the five rooms is uniquely decorated and comes with a small fridge, microwave and coffee pot.
+Each of the five rooms was uniquely decorated and comes with a small fridge, microwave and coffee pot.

-Where to eat in the Shawnee National Forest
+Where to eat in near Garden of the Gods, Illinois

 Cave-In-Rock State Park has an on site restaurant which is known for its fried chicken and catfish.
-Enjoy a great meal sitting out on the deck looking out over the Ohio River.
+I enjoyed a great meal sitting out on the deck looking out over the Ohio River.

-Another spot on the river for daily fresh caught catfish is the E-Town Restaurant which is just a short distance down river from the Historic Rose Hotel.
-It’s not fancy, but you won’t find a better fried catfish dinner.
+Another spot on the river for daily fresh caught catfish was the E-Town Restaurant which is just a short distance down river from the River Rose Inn.
+It’s not fancy, but you won’t find a fresher or better fried catfish dinner.
 That fish on my plate was still swimming just a few hours before I devoured it.
-This was also a great spot to catch the sun as it sets over the Ohio River.
+This was also a great spot to catch a spectacular sunset over the Ohio River.

 I hope my experiences in Southern Illinois have inspired you to search for the great outdoors in the land between the rivers and to discover all the fun things to do in Shawnee National Forest and Garden of the Gods, Illinois.

 On this trip, I continued my Midwest explorations in Indiana, discovering the artistic side of Indianapolis.